 M.Ed.
 College Student Personnel, 2011, University of Louisville

-Caitlyn is a native Kentuckian, originally from Shelbyville, KY.
-As a first generation college student, she never dreamed she would be working with college student personnel, but has found her true passion of helping college students who may be lost or looking for answers during the four years of their undergraduate career.
+Miranda is a born and bred Kentuckian, originally from Shelbyville, KY.
+As a first generation college student, she never dreamed she would be working within college student personnel, but has found her true passion of helping college students who may be lost or looking for answers during the four years of their undergraduate career.
 Her goal within student affairs is to motivate and encourage her students and colleagues to think differently by seeing the world around them as learning and leadership opportunities and to support them in their own development, both professionally and personally.
 New to the central region of the state, she is excited to connect with others who are a part of this region and to serve the state of Kentucky by helping with the professional development of other professionals around the state through her service on the CPAK Executive Committee.

 Director of Student Leadership and Service, Office of Student Involvement, University of Louisville

 M.Ed., Student Personnel Services, 1986, University of Florida